Skip to content

 perfdb = PerfDB(application_name="CalculationHandler")

-objs = perfdb.objects.instances.get(**object_filters, output_type="DataFrame")
+_objs = perfdb.objects.instances.get(**object_filters, output_type="pl.DataFrame")

-models = objs["object_model_name"].unique().tolist()
+models = _objs["object_model_name"].unique().to_list()

 for calc_type in calc_types: